STOR 767 Advanced Machine Learning, Course Information, Fall 2025

 There is no teaching assistant for the course

-Audience: This course is targeted to graduate (masters and PhD) students in STOR, Computer Science, Mathematics, and related fields who have had previous exposure to statistics, linear algebra, probability, and real analysis (see prerequisites below).
+Audience: This course is targeted to graduate (masters and PhD) students in STOR, Computer Science, Mathematics, and related fields who have had previous exposure to statistics, linear algebra, probability, and advanced calculus (see prerequisites below).
 An undergraduate course in machine learning is desirable, but not necessary.

 Prerequisites: Students should have a good understanding of theoretical and applied statistics, at the level of STOR 654 and STOR 664.
 In particular, students should be familiar with the following material (at the level of advanced undergraduate coursework)